hashicorp/terraform-provider-aws/website/docs/r/apigatewayv2_authorizer.html.markdown

 Supported only for `REQUEST` authorizers.
 * `enable_simple_responses` - (Optional) Whether a Lambda authorizer returns a response in a simple format.
 If enabled, the Lambda authorizer can return a boolean value instead of an IAM policy.
 Supported only for HTTP APIs.
+* `identity_sources` - (Optional) The identity sources for which authorization is requested.
+For `REQUEST` authorizers the value is a list of one or more mapping expressions of the specified request parameters.
+For `JWT` authorizers the single entry specifies where to extract the JSON Web Token (JWT) from inbound requests.
 * `jwt_configuration` - (Optional) The configuration of a JWT authorizer.
 Required for the `JWT` authorizer type.
 Supported only for HTTP APIs.